iroshanvidanage/sre-lab-terraform/README.md

     - For list, can restrict the type of values to be included in lists.
     >    `type = list(number)` \-\> list = ["1","2","3"]

 - Map type has key value pairs and has curly brackets.

+### Fetching / Referencing data from Maps and Lists